ufjschool/ob-s14/drafts/first/Psychics.md

 “I think some people are extremely in tune with nature around them and they feel like they are special and they have this gift…but I don’t think she had that gift,” she said.

-Geis did not take a firm stance one way or the other: while she said believed that some people could truthfully see the future or speak to the dead, she said it may just be a case of very intuitive people who can read others’ emotions.
+Geis did not take a firm stance one way or the other.
+While she said believed that some people could truthfully see the future or speak to the dead, she said it may just be a case of very intuitive people who can read others’ emotions.
 She did express a solid belief in the paranormal however, attributing it to her upbringing in Catholicism.

 She said that her faith’s beliefs in exorcisms lead her to believe there must be other kinds of spirits and energy as well.